csci-1301/csci-1301.github.io/lectures/070_object_oriented_contd/readme.md

         The first statement calls the two-parameter constructor we wrote, since it has a `string` argument and an `int` argument (in that order), and those match the parameters `(string buildingParam, int numberParam)`.
 The second statement calls the zero-parameter constructor since it has no arguments.

-    - If the arguments don't match any constructor, it is still an error:
+    - If the arguments do not match any constructor, it is still an error:

         ```
         ClassRoom csci = new ClassRoom(356, "Allgood East");